The Hummingbird Project Ending, Explained

 We think we can solve this mystery.
 Back in 2012, a group of researchers at the University of Rochester and North Carolina State University collaborated to transmit a message using neutrinos.
 In fact, the very information they sent was the word “neutrino.”
 This experiment holds some significance for us.
 Firstly, it proved that this technology could be viable in the future as and when scientific advancements happen.
 Moreover, it showed us that we still have a long way to go before we can impart huge amounts of data using this method.

 Dan Stancil, the electrical engineer who also headed the study, opened up about the possibilities of the technology.
 He said, “In principle, you could have straight-line communication right through the center of the Earth, without satellites or cables.
 I can imagine there could be certain strategic situations where that could be very valuable.”
 Clearly, Anton’s idea is not viable presently.
-But we would still argue that he is a visionary in his field.
+However, we would still argue that he is a visionary in his field.

 The Irony of The Title

 ‘The Hummingbird Project’ is an appropriate title for the movie when you consider the subtle yet decipherable statements it makes on human greed.
 We learn that it only takes 16 milliseconds for a Hummingbird to flap its wings once!
 Plus, it can also fly backward.
 This small fraction of time essentially does wonders for this particular species.
-Au contraire, 16 milliseconds is the speed that the Zaleski brothers need in order to make their venture successful.
+Au contraire, 16 milliseconds, is the speed that the Zaleski brothers need in order to make their venture successful.

 To accomplish this goal, Vincent stops at nothing.
 He even finds a way to penetrate through the protected Appalachian trial just so that the tunnel can be built.
 If Vincent’s wings can “flap” as fast as the Hummingbird’s, he has the potential to earn millions of dollars.
 But as the movie progresses, we learn that he has lost his career, credibility, and health in pursuit of a dream motivated simply by dollar signs.
 Although he tries to be as maneuverable as the bird, this is clearly not his forte.